denistsoi/franklinchen.github.io/source/_posts/2013-05-07-happy-birthday-johannes-brahms.markdown

 Finally, here is a very different, fascinating interpretation by [Heinrich Neuhaus](http://en.wikipedia.org/wiki/Heinrich_Neuhaus), actually Richter's teacher, which is very fast (2:52), and emphasizes the unbroken melodic line and the drama, over the individual notes:

 <iframe width="420" height="315" src="http://www.youtube.com/embed/GYrgVp90jvQ" frameborder="0" allowfullscreen></iframe>

+### (Update of 2014-08-21)

+A year later, I found another interpretation, by Robert Hill, which I love for its extreme freedom.
+Check it out in [my blog post about Robert Hill](/blog/2014/08/21/discovering-the-beautiful-keyboard-playing-of-robert-hill-by-accident-on-youtube-changed-my-life/).

 ## More